transic-robot/transic-envs/README.md

 ______________________________________________________________________
 </div>

 TRANSIC-Envs is a collection of simulation environments built on [IsaacGym](https://developer.nvidia.com/isaac-gym) to support sim-to-real transfer of contact-rich robotic arm manipulation tasks.
-It is used in our [arXiv paper](https://arxiv.org/abs/2405.10315): TRANSIC: Sim-to-Real Policy Transfer by Learning from Online Correction.
+It is used in our [CoRL paper](https://arxiv.org/abs/2405.10315) "TRANSIC: Sim-to-Real Policy Transfer by Learning from Online Correction".

 It extends the FurnitureSim from the [FurnitureBench paper](https://clvrai.github.io/furniture-bench/) by supporting massive environment parallelization, point-cloud observations, and joint position actions.
 With our TRANSIC method, policies trained in the simulation can transfer to the real world and accomplish complex tasks, such as assembling the square table from FurnitureBench.
 Checkout videos on our [website](https://transic-robot.github.io/)!